dmlc/xgboost/doc/install.rst

   pip install <url to the wheel>

-The Python pre-built is the same as stable release.
+The capability of Python pre-built wheel is the same as stable release.

 R